starlocke/drupal-mailmime/README.txt

-     * One way to satisfy the requirements is to run the following command from a Unix root shell prompt: pear install -a Mail_Mime
+     * One way to satisfy the requirements is to run the following command from a Unix root shell prompt: pear install -a Mail_Mime pear install Mail_mimeDecode
-       The -a parameter ensures that dependencies, including Mail/mimeDecode.php and Mail/mimePart.php, are also installed.
+       The -a parameter ensures that dependencies, including Mail/mimePart.php, are also installed.
      * Another way is to install and enable the [13]Include module before enabling the [14]Mail MIME module.